adilahmed31/cs537-Discussion-su22/week-6/README.md

 - Should we use the pstat struct to make scheduling discussions or implement the logic?
 Ans: That isn't necessary.
 The pstat struct is used for accounting and is meant to be cumulative over the lifetime of the process.
 You may add your own fields to other data structures such as ptable, cpu or proc.
 However, the fields in pstat must be kept up-to-date and accurate results must be returned in the getpinfo call.

+-When should we update the fields in the pstat struct?
+Ans: You can update it as you go along or only when getpinfo is called.
+The "correct" approach heavily depends on your logic / approach.
+Either method may be more convenient based on your approach.

 - Will we need to acquire locks for whichever data structure we create?
 Ans: Yes.
 It's best to modify existing data structures and simply re-use the acquire and release routines in the existing code.